Things to Do in Trondheim, Norway

 Some of the coffee shops here have even invented their own special brews – try the Sweet Chili Latte offered by Dromedar Kaffebar, if you dare!
 And if you’d prefer a drop of something stronger, you could head to the waterfront area of Solsiden.
 What was once an old shipyard has now been converted into a row of lively bars and restaurants.
 The area still retains its industrial vibe and, come summer, the area is a popular spot for locals to enjoy a beer by the water.

-Take a Scenic Hike at Bymarka
+Things to Do in Trondheim, Norway – Take a Scenic Hike at Bymarka

 Trondheim is a fairly large city – at least in Norway’s terms.
 But nevertheless, in this country you’re never too far away from the great outdoors.
 On the city’s doorstep lies the beautiful forest area of Bymarka, the perfect place to take a break from the crowds and enjoy some fresh air.